tdv/nanorpc/README.md

 ## Complex Type
 [Source code](https://github.com/tdv/nanorpc/tree/master/examples/complex_type)
 **Description**
 This example is the same as "Hello World".
 The difference is in calling remote methods with user-defined data structures as parameters and returning a value.
-The project structure is the same as in the previous project example, we only add the definition of user-defined data structures.
+The project structure is the same as in the previous example, only the definitions of the user-defined data structures were added.

 **Common data**
 ```cpp